-We offer a unique industry leading development program that combines high-impact industry experience with hands-on training, mentorship, and coursework.
+Our Data Science Development Program offers a unique industry leading program that combines high-impact industry experience with hands-on training, mentorship, and coursework.

 Christine Pfeil, Program Director